leandroohf/mlops/bike_share_batch_prediction_simple/README.md

 We want to predict bike net change per station to help rebalance bikes (ensure availability, reduce overflow).

-NOTEs: for writting better later
-* For simplicity we are overwritting previous models
-* Assume training time are fast < 20minutes (cloud job has processing time limit.
-It is design for short jobs)

 # Architecture

 This pipeline runs every hour using Google Cloud Scheduler, which triggers a Cloud Run job.
 The job, packaged as a Docker image built and pushed via CircleCI, runs training (1_train.py) on the most recent data and immediately generates predictions (2_batch_predict.py) for the next hour.
-It is assumed that the total time is les. than 20 minutes.
+It is assumed that the total time is less than 20 minutes.

 ```mermaid
 flowchart TD